 - Treatment: surgical resection

-- Prognosis: majority are lethal in utero or during 1st week of life; patients with malignant teratomas have poor 5-year survival (<20%)
+- Prognosis: majority are lethal in utero or during first week of life; patients with malignant teratomas have poor 5-year survival rate (<20%)

 - General